Blogs

 Monastiri Beach is one side of an isthmus north of Naoussa.
 It's watched over by a triangular coastal mountain that's ribbed by lines of rock and carved with caves.
 The sand below is ringed by clusters of casuarinas and olive trees.
 There's a lovely sea-view café with Greek salads and pasta lunches on the menu just behind.
 Oh, and if you're feeling energetic, make for the Paros Park to the north, where you can hike a dramatic trail to a lighthouse on the extremity of the island.

-How to get to Paros
+How to Get to Paros

 Check out this guide to Paros ferries and flights to bag your ride into the windsurfing beaches and the quaint cubist town of Naoussa…

-Paros flights
+Paros Flights

 Paros does actually have its own airport (called the New Paros Airport).
 However, it's very small indeed.
 In fact, there's only one or two regular services, including a year-round link to Athens on Olympic Air and a seasonal hop to Heraklion in Crete with Sky Express.
 That means your best chance of traveling with a major EU budget carrier like Ryanair is to look to neighbouring islands that have larger commercial arrival points – Mykonos and Santorini are the two most obvious choices.

-Paros ferries
+Paros Ferries

 We've already mentioned that Paros is one of, if not the, main ferry hub in the Cyclades region.
 Boats come and go here from all over, linking to Athens, to Crete, to the Dodecanese islands further east, and to a whole host of popular destinations in the same chain.
 That all adds up to make this a doozy of a destination for island hoppers.